sreedeepEK/vit-pytorch/README.md

 ### Citations

-This project attempts to replicate the official Vision Transformer model (ViT) as described in the paper, ["A Image is worth 16 x 16 words"](https://arxiv.org/pdf/2010.11929) by Alexey Dosovitskiy, et al. (2020).
+This project attempts to replicate the official Vision Transformer model (ViT) as described in the paper:    ["A Image is worth 16 x 16 words"](https://arxiv.org/pdf/2010.11929) by Alexey Dosovitskiy, et al. (2020).
 The Vision Transformer (ViT) paper introduces a novel approach to image classification using transformers, which this project aims to replicate.